5 min read

 Do you have a very large number of registers/fields?

 IDSExcel is a good option to quickly enter a large number of registers and fields in a systematic tabular manner.
 Excel’s powerful formulas and several editing aids help in quickly creating a register spec.
-You can also use CSV (Comma Separated Values), however, the advantage of Excel is that it can have several sheets in one work book, in CSV that’s not possible.
-All ASCII formats are useful for large number of data.
+You can also use CSV (Comma Separated Values), however, the advantage of Excel is that it can have several sheets in one workbook, in CSV that’s not possible.
+All ASCII formats are useful for large numbers of data.

 Do you need the team to enter data simultaneously?

 This is a very important criterion to choose the format and the platform.
-Basically there are three possible options:
+There are three possible options:

-1. Use ASCII text file.
-An ASCII text file can be edited simultaneously by multiple people if a version control system is used – like Git, CVS, SVN etc. This is possible because the version control system can do diff and merge on the ASCII files.
+- Use ASCII text file.
+An ASCII text file can be edited simultaneously by multiple people if a version control system is used – like Git, CVS, SVN, etc. This is possible because the version control system can do diff and merge on the ASCII files.
 IDesignSpec supports several ASCII text file formats like SystemRDL, IP-XACT, RALF, CSV, XML, etc.

-2. Use Google Sheet or Google Docs.
-Google Sheet and Google docs natively support simultaneous edits.
+- Use Google Sheets or Google Docs.
+Google Sheets and Google Docs natively support simultaneous edits.
 IDesignSpec supports both Google Sheets and Google Docs (currently in beta).

-Another option is to break up the spec into top level Word or Excel document and low level IPs also in a separate Word or Excel file.
+Another option is to break up the spec into top-level Word or Excel documents and low-level IPs in a separate Word or Excel file.
 This way multiple users can work simultaneously on the system specification.
-Excel 2013 files can themselves be edited simultaneously by putting the files on a shared file system and selecting Review->Share Workbook.
+Excel 2013 files can be edited simultaneously by putting the files on a shared file system and selecting Review->Share Workbook.

 Enabling simultaneous edits in various formats is one of the major features of IDS Enterprise Edition (IDS EE).